Conditional Time Series Forecasting with Convolutional Neural Networks: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper we presented and analysed the performance of a method for conditional time series forecasting based on a convolutional neural network known as the WaveNet architecture \cite{vanoord16}.
 The network makes use layers of dilated convolutions applied to the input and multiple conditions, in this way learning the trends and relations in and between the data.
 We analysed the performance of the WaveNet model on various time series, and compared the performance with the current state-of-the-art method in time series forecasting, the LSTM model, and a linear autoregressive model.
 We conclude that even though time series forecasting remains a complex task and finding one model that fits all is hard, we have shown that the WaveNet is a simple, efficient and easily interpretable network that can act as a strong baseline for forecasting.
 Nevertheless there is still room for improvement.
-As we saw in the example in Section \ref{sec41}, while summing the convolved condition with the convolved input after the first layer allowed the network to learn (weakly non-) linear relationships in the data, the results suggest that one might design a network that is better able of extracting non-linear dynamics by e.g. computing the product at each location between the input and the condition with an outer product.
+One way of improving the ability of the CNN to learn non-linear dependencies is to use a large number of layers and filters.
+As we saw from Figure \ref{fig2a} one encounters the problem of a trade-off between the ability to learn non-linearities, which requires a large number of layers and filters, and that of overfitting, since a large number of layers results in a large receptive field and many parameters.
+This problem of the imbalance between the need of memory and the non-linearities was also adressed in \cite{binkowski17} by using a combination of an autoregressive model and a CNN.
+An alternative solution to this problem might be to use the parametrized skip connections in combination with an adaptive filter and will be studied in our further work.
 Furthermore, the WaveNet model proved to be a strong competitor to LSTM models, in particular when taking into consideration the training time.
-While on the relatively short time series the prediction time is negligible when compared to the training time, for longer time series the prediction of the autoregressive model may be sped up by implementing a recent variation that exploits the memorization structure of the network, see \cite{ramachandran17}.
+While on the relatively short time series the prediction time is negligible when compared to the training time, for longer time series the prediction of the autoregressive model may be sped up by implementing a recent variation that exploits the memorization structure of the network, see \cite{ramachandran17} or speeding up the convolutions by working in the frequency domain emloying Fourier transforms as in \cite{mathieu13}, \cite{rippel15}.
 Finally, it is well-known that correlations between data points are stronger on an intraday basis.
 Therefore, it might be interesting to test the model on intraday data to see if the ability of the model to learn long-term dependencies is even more valuable in that case.